gconen/asteroids/README.md

 available.

 I think I learned a number of things doing this.
-For example, I add an event listener that I only want to trigger once.
-I could use .one, in jQuery, to do this easily.
+For example, I have an event listener that I only want to trigger once.
+I could use jQuery's .one to do this easily.
 Instead I learned about and used a new pattern that looks like this:

 ```